Accord-Project/aec3po/README.md

   - Classes: _Statement_, _DefinitionStatement_, _CheckStatement_, _CheckListStatement_, _CategoryCheckStatement_, _CertificateCheckStatement_, _BooleanCheckStatement_, _NumericalCheckStatement_, _HumanEvaluatedCheckStatement_, _etc_.
   - Properties: _hasSubdivision_, _hasRequiredData_, _hasEvidence_, _hasDefinition_, _definitionOf_, _etc_.

-3. **Module 3: DataRequirement**: This module describes all data requirements that are dectated from the statement..
+3. **Module 3: DataRequirement**: This module describes all data requirements that are dictated from the statement.
+The format of data requirements adopted by ACCORD is IDS.
   -	Classes: _DataRequirement_, _IDS_.
   -	Properties: _hasFormat_, _etc_.

-4. **Module 4: Evidence**: This module describes all resources that can be used to assess the validity and relevance of the statement.
+4. **Module 4: Evidence**: This module describes all evidence that can be provided to assess the validity and relevance of the statement.
+The evidence comes in different format such as an expert report, a certificate etc.
   -	Classes: _Evidence_.
   -	Properties: _hasFormat_, _forDocument_, _etc_.